microsoft/TemplateStudio/docs/pages-settings.md

 }
 catch (Exception exc)
 {
+    await Singleton<SettingsViewModel>.Instance.EnsureInstanceInitialized();
-    if (SettingsViewModel.GetInstance().IsAutoErrorReportingEnabled)
+    if (Singleton<SettingsViewModel>.Instance.IsAutoErrorReportingEnabled)
     {
         // Send the error details to the server
     }
 }
 ```

-If you only use the instance in one or two places you could call `EnsureInstanceInitialized()` each time before you call `GetInstance()`.
-As `EnsureInstanceInitialized()` only needs to be called once before it is used, if you have lots of settings or need to access them in many places you could call it once as part of the `InitializeAsync()` method in **ActivationService.cs**.
+If you only use the value in one or two places you could call `EnsureInstanceInitialized()` each time before you access `Singleton<SettingsViewModel>.Instance`.
+But, as `EnsureInstanceInitialized()` only needs to be called once before it is used, if you have lots of settings or need to access them in many places you could call it once as part of the `InitializeAsync()` method in **ActivationService.cs**.